sodevious/docs-1/content/getting-started/theming.md

 Compared to the earlier example of this page, we now have the `{% block headline %}` bit surrounding the `<h1>` and `<h2>`.

-To inject my custom bit of markup, I’m going to create a file called `single-all-about-jared.twig` in the `views` directory.
+To inject my custom bit of markup, I’m going to create a file called `single-all-about-jared.twig` in the `templates` directory.
 The logic for which template should be selected is controlled in `single.php` but generally follows WordPress conventions on Template Hierarchy.
 Inside that file, all I need is:

 **single-all-about-jared.twig**